Way To Go Ohio

 One lovely spring day when Virginia left for elementary school, the overgrown Ohio farm with the big empty white farmhouse and the grand white oak trees lining the dirt road next to their new house was there.
 By the time she got home from school, it wasn’t.
 She was eight years old.
 Popping off the bus at the end of the school day, her little pod of fellow neighborhood kids stood on the new sidewalk in stunned silence as yellow monsters moved back and forth across the horizon, the rich fertile soil blowing up into the sky like a nuclear bomb; the oak trees piled-up like garbage.
 Later that winter, hiking through the apple orchard, ice skates dangling over her shoulders, she would reach her beloved pond only to find it bulldozed out of existence–a sign for a new hotel on top of it (the frogs she’d try to catch each summer–flattened).

 Virginia has been a professional field biologist for over 20 years.
 Her field work and passion for travel (especially traveling throughout the United States as her love and fascination for her own country is never-ending) has taken her from one end of the United States to the other, including six years working in Alaska.
-She also enjoys exploring in Europe.
-As with so many Americans, her ancestry hails from there.
+She also enjoys exploring Europe (and would love to trace her genealogy some day).

 She holds a M.S. in Plant Ecology and a B.S. in Field Biology.
-Her career has ranged from working as a federal and state environmental regulator, a endangered species construction monitor (and the construction guys really loved this!), to building a tree with little kids.
+Her career has ranged from working as a federal and state environmental regulator, a endangered species construction monitor (and the construction guys really loved this!), to building a tree with little kids (yes, building a tree; ask).
 Her novel reflects actual experiences throughout her life and career.
 Though she attempted to return to the Midwest from whence she hailed, the high density shopping mauls’ where forests and prime farmland used to exist drove her back to the west coast, though the west coast has caught up.

 Virginia is a strong advocate of incentive-based environmental protection programs coupled with strong environmental education programs run by public agencies and schools.
 Many of these programs have been cut or completely eliminated across the United States.
-She is a strong advocate of a “nature center in every county” and as a kid was strongly influenced by trips to her local nature center.
+She is a strong advocate of a “nature center in every county” and as a kid was strongly influenced by the hour long road trip to the Cincinnati Nature Center (per the destruction of everything around her-they had to drive to it).
 There are few nature centers anymore…and very few out west.
 Many people know more about how their car runs than they do about how our earth operates.
 All species are and will pay the price for human ecological ignorance=we will take them all with us when we go extinct.
-Only effectively and creatively implemented regulations coupled with environmental/ecological education can offset the impacts the human species is and will inevitably cause to the planet.
+Only effectively and creatively implemented regulations coupled with environmental/ecological education can offset the impacts the human species is inevitably causing to the planet.

-Is is getting to the point where it may be too late…Are we taking too long to figure it out?
+Is it getting to the point where it may be too late?
 If so, considering we could have selected another path, this will be the true tragedy.

 Virginia is available for informative and fun speaking engagements.
 Are you a professional agent?
 Check out her books and if they float your boat or may float somebody else’s, feel free to get in touch.
 Thank you.

-Rachel Carson, John Muir, Ed Abbey (of course), Mark Twain, Vine Deloria, J.D.
-Salinger, Kurt Vonnegut, John Irving, Hunter S., Tom Robbins, Wendell Berry, Wallace Stegner, Lewis Sinclair, Carl Sagan, Theodore Roethke, E. M. Forster, Aldo Leopold, H.D.
+Rachel Carson, Joanna Macy, John Muir, Ed Abbey (of course), Mark Twain, Vine Deloria, J.D.
+Salinger, Kurt Vonnegut, John Irving, Hunter S., Tom Robbins, Wendell Berry, Wallace Stegner, Carl Sagan, Theodore Roethke, E. M. Forster, D. H. Lawrence, Aldo Leopold, H.D.
 Thoreau, Olas & Mardie Murie, Garret Hardin, Pam Houston, Mary Austin, Barbara Ehrenreich, Erma Bombeck, Sinclair Lewis, James Thurber, Emile Zola, Carl Hiaasen, T.C.
 Boyle, Frank Norris, George Stewart (Earth Abides, consider it a kind of preparation manual for the future), Marc Reisner (Cadillac Desert), Derrick Jensen, Chekhov, Nietzsche, Tolstoy, Dostoevsky, J.J.
 Rousseau, Huxley (both), Flavonoid, Thylakoid, Carotenoid, and so many more…where to stop?

 Virginia is currently working on seven novels, sometimes simultaneously.